 The First Five Days of a Mouse in GEM, Protein-Free Culture Medium

 Foundation scientists are deriving new stem cell lines from fertilized mouse eggs in fully defined, protein-free culture medium, GEM (Gamete Embryo Medium).
 GEM is a specialized fluid that simulates fluids in the womb.
-The goal of these experiments is to improve the efficiency of deriving new stem cell lines from testis biopsies.
 By studying time lapse videos of developing mouse embryos, Foundation scientists will pinpoint the exact time to add stem cell growth factors to the culture medium.

 Like all mammalian eggs, fertilized mouse eggs are huge cells that undergo several cleavage divisions before entering the uterus for further development.
 Each day is marked in this video, watch for these stages:

 Day 1: Eggs are fertilized and cleave to the 2-cell stage

 Day 2: 4-cell stage

 Day 5: Hatching blastocysts (120-250 cells) This when the embryos could implant in the uterus for further development.